BaseMax/TodoTaskGraphQL/README.md

 - Update an existing Todo task
 - Delete an existing Todo task

-The data for the Todo tasks should be stored in a MongoDB or any other database of your choice.
+The data for the Todo tasks should be stored in a Sqlite or any other database of your choice.
 You should also create a set of tests to ensure that the API is functioning correctly.

 ## Project Structure